Cross-Domain-Interoperability-Framework/profile-discovery/README.md

 # CDIF Discovery (profile module)

-This repository holds the published artifacts for the **CDIF Discovery profile module** — the `cdifDiscovery` building block from the [metadataBuildingBlocks](https://github.com/Cross-Domain-Interoperability-Framework/metadataBuildingBlocks) source register.
+This repository holds the published artifacts for the **CDIF Discovery profile** — the `cdifDiscovery` building block from the [metadataBuildingBlocks](https://github.com/Cross-Domain-Interoperability-Framework/metadataBuildingBlocks) source register.

 > **Scope.** `cdifDiscovery` is a profile *module*.
-It currently composes `cdifCore` and is reserved for discovery-specific extensions (e.g. measurement technique, spatial/temporal coverage, and quality measurements once those are split out of the Core foundation).
-The full discovery *application profile* — the human-facing content requirements for making resources findable — is published in the composite [doc-corediscovery](https://github.com/Cross-Domain-Interoperability-Framework/doc-corediscovery) repository.
+It includes onlty the discovery-specific extensions (e.g. measurement technique, spatial/temporal coverage, and quality measurements once those are split out of the Core foundation).
+The full discovery *document specification* — the human-facing content requirements for making resources findable — is published in the composite [doc-corediscovery](https://github.com/Cross-Domain-Interoperability-Framework/doc-corediscovery) repository.

 ## Specification